Ladies, we have an epidemic on our hands… and the epidemic is that we’re not taking good enough care of our foofs.

 I had the colposcopy (which was horrible) and I felt like I was dying for a few days (PS.
 I am a drama queen so don’t freak out), but then I got the all clear.
-They scheduled me a follow up appointment at the hospital for 6 months later to see how my nun is doing so at least the nurses are looking out for it.
+They scheduled me a follow-up appointment at the hospital for 6 months later to see how my nun is doing so at least the nurses are looking out for it.

-My follow up appointment is in a few weeks and I will likely not have anymore abnormal cells to remove (fingers crossed) but the whole thing made me reassess a lot.
+My follow up appointment is in a few weeks and I will likely not have any more abnormal cells to remove (fingers crossed) but the whole thing made me reassess a lot.

-It reminded me that I have no entitlement to life over anyone else, so I could easily have turned out to be one of the rare people who gets cancer young.
+It reminded me that I have no entitlement to life over anyone else, so I could easily have turned out to be one of the rare people who get cancer young.
 I’m not invincible and neither are you.